 Admiralty Dream Review

-AdventureSmith Explorations’ Admiralty Dream review includes a detailed description of the Alaska small ship including deck plans and a photo gallery.
-Please read our Admiralty Dream review below then contact our Alaska cruise experts to compare the Admiralty Dream with other Alaska small ship and yacht cruises.
+AdventureSmith Explorations’ Admiralty Dream review includes a detailed description of the small ship including deck plans and a photo gallery.
+Our small ship cruise experts have been aboard nearly every Alaskan first-class vessel.
+Please read our Admiralty Dream review below then contact our experts to compare the Admiralty Dream with other small cruise ships and yachts offering Alaska cruises.

 Common Areas Aboard Admiralty Dream

-Cabins range from 93 to 134 square feet with either twin or queen beds.
-Fresh, soft linens, towels, hairdryers, fans and Alaska-crafted soaps and shampoos are offered in every stateroom.
-Each cabin also provides guests with a pair of high-powered, lightweight binoculars for use while on the cruise.
+The 27 staterooms aboard the Admiralty Dream all have a private bathroom with shower and extra-large viewing windows that open.
+Staterooms range from 93 to 135 square feet.
+Fresh, soft, hypo-allergenic linens and towels; hairdryers; fans; and Alaska-crafted soaps and shampoos are offered in every stateroom.
+Each stateroom also provides guests with a pair of high-powered, lightweight binoculars for use while on the cruise.
 Specific details by category are as follows: